Mimi Van Zanten

-Amelia Donna Van Zanten (born January 25, 2005) is a college soccer player who plays as an outside back or midfielder for the Florida State Seminoles and the Jamaica national team.
-She won the 2023 national championship with the Seminoles.
+Amelia Donna "Mimi" Van Zanten (born January 25, 2005) is a professional soccer player who plays as a full back for San Diego Wave FC of the National Women's Soccer League (NWSL).
+Born in the United States, she plays for the Jamaica national team.
+She played college soccer for the Florida State Seminoles, winning two national championships.
 She is the sister of soccer player Kiki Van Zanten.